Know who should and should not get vaccinated

 For some people, decisions around getting a flu vaccine may revolve around convenience—such as finding a place or a time in their schedules for a flu shot.
 Others may have age or health considerations that may cause them to wonder whether they should or can get vaccinated.

 As a general rule, the CDC recommends that everyone who is six months and older get a flu vaccine.
-There are a few exceptions, including anyone who has had a severe, life-threatening allergic response to any flu vaccine ingredient, not including egg proteins, as well as those who have had a severe allergic reaction to a flu vaccine.
+There are a few exceptions, including anyone who has had a severe, life-threatening allergic response to any flu vaccine ingredient, as well as those who have had a severe allergic reaction to a flu vaccine.

 Aside from this, there are recommendations for who should and should not get vaccinated according to the ways you can receive a flu vaccine—through a flu shot or a nasal spray vaccine.